kathgironpe/unix-shell-scripts-for-developers/README.md

-# A collection of Unix shell scripts for developers.
+# A collection of Unix shell scripts for developers

-These scripts should work on all Unix distros and Mac OS X. Otherwise, it will be stated on the file if it doesn't.
+Most of these scripts should work on all Unix distros and Mac OS X. It will be stated on the file if it doesn't.

 ### SSH-COPY-ID